ValentinOVD/Open-Word-Database/README.md

 # How to help ?

- - You can translate english words into your language on Transifex : https://www.transifex.com/projects/p/database/
+You can translate words into your language on Transifex : https://www.transifex.com/projects/p/database/

 # How to test ?
-  You can test Open Word Database by using console.sh :
-./console.sh

-po

-yes

-translate

-1

-fr

-hello

-You can also use gettext for translating word.

-For that, install the mo files :

-./console.sh

-mo

-yes

-yes

-And after you can use gettext : echo "\`gettext fr computer\`"
+Check out the website http://valentinovd.github.io for see how to test Open Word Database and how you can translate words with OWD !